 FRSC 1155 COMPUTERS IN FOREST RESOURCES.
 2 hours.
-Prerequisite: Exemption from or successful completion of READ 0099 and MATH 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 An introduction to the use of desktop computers in forestry and wildlife management.
 Included are basic computer concepts and terminology, use of Windows operating systems, electronic mail, word processing, spreadsheets, and internet resources.
 Spring.

 FRSC 1160 FOREST SURVEYING.
 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099 and MATH 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 An introduction to surveying which includes surveying terminology, distance and area measurement, coordinate systems, surveying methods and equipment use.
 Emphasis is placed on use of the hand compass and GPS receivers.
+(Eligible only to wildlife students under a catalog term of Summer 2014 or prior.)
 Fall.

 FRSC 1170 DENDROLOGY.
 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements.
 An introduction to plant taxonomy and identification.
 Specific diagnostic features of major forest species will be discussed, with an emphasis on field identification.
 Fall and Spring.